techdivision/ckstyles/README.md

 # TechDivision.CkStyles

-This package allows to add different styles(with your own classes) for the CkEditor in Neos.
-The styles and classes depend on your implementation.
+This package allows to add different styles based on your css-classes for the CkEditor in Neos.
+You can define the classes in you yaml configuration.
+Styles can be applied both on block- and element level.

 **Demo:**